fubar2/toolfactory-galaxy-server/README.md

 **This appliance has been configured to "work around" some of Galaxy's normally very strict job runner isolation features**

-Users are strongly discouraged from running it on any server accessible from the public internet and potential miscreants.
+Users are advised **not to run it on any server accessible from the public internet and potential miscreants**.
-It is safe to run on a sanely secured laptop or desktop.
-It runs as a set of Docker containers so secured to that extent from the host system.
-ToolFactory and other related source code is included in this repository for the curious or the dubious and the rpyc server and calling client code are described below.
+It is safe to run on a normally secured Linux laptop or desktop.
+It runs as a set of Docker containers, so it is secured to that extent from the host system.
+ToolFactory and other related source code is included in this repository for the curious or the dubious.
+The rpyc remote procedure call server and calling client code are described below.

 ## Installation and startup